Skip to content

 During the process of assessing the energy performance of your proposed home, your architect will need an energy consultant or Standard Assessment Procedure (SAP) designer.
 At this stage, all the construction elements of your Self Build, from the wall build-up to floor make-up, will be added to the location and heating sources in order to estimate the overall performance of your building.
 This will help to predict the heating demand and costs for your home.

 Depending on the difficulty of the project and any contentious planning issues, you may also need a planning consultant.
 You may want a quantity surveyor to assess the detailed construction cost.
 It is worth to consider employing a heating engineer to develop a heating design.
 If you decide not to take the full self-build route a project manager will need to be appointed.
-For more information about appointing the right team, you can read our separate article here.
+For more information about appointing the right team, click here.

 Top tips on appointing your design team: